sagemath/sagewiki_to_gh-2022-10-10/days24/abstracts.md

 Darrasse; DDMF is joint work in progress with Alexandre Benoit, Alexis Darrasse, Stefan Gerhold, Marc Mezzarobba, and Bruno Salvy.)

+<<Anchor(Johansson)>>
+==== Fredrik Johansson --- Arbitrary-precision special functions in mpmath ====

+The mpmath library, part of Sage, implements arbitrary-precision real and complex arithmetic along with tools for numerical evaluation of infinite series, integrals, derivatives, limits, and so on.
+It also provides a comprehensive set of special functions.
+We discuss how mpmath evaluates general and special functions, with emphasis on generalized hypergeometric functions (including Bessel functions, the Meijer G function and so on) for complex parameters and argument.

 <<Anchor(Kauers)>>
 ==== Manuel Kauers --- Is it really a power series? ====